BruceChanJianLe/p3dx/README.md

 ## Multi Robots

+WARNING!!!
+This is not supported on ROS2 at the moment.

 Use the launch files starting with `multi` in `p3dx_gazebo` to launch multiple pioneer robots in gazebo.
 Note that the namespace should not have any numbers like `1` but use alphabets instead.

 ## Reference